py-mine/mcproto/ATTRIBUTION.md

   structured and the changes that occur between the protocol versions.
 - **PyMine-Net**: The project that was the main inspiration to this project, being a separation of the minecraft networking tooling used in PyMine-Server, which is an attempt at implementing a fully working minecraft server purely in python.
-However, this project seems to no longer be worked on at the moment.
+However, this project is no longer maintained, and so mcproto was created to be it's replacement.
 - **Mcstatus**: A library that allows for easy fetching of status/query data from minecraft servers, including parsers and structures that meaningfully represent the obtained data, but also the logic on how it's actually obtained, some of which this project took heavy inspiration from.